flexiblepower/s2-analyzer/backend/README.md

 ## Features

 The s2 analyzer acts as a man in the middle between a CEM and RM connection.
 All messages sent between the CEM and RM are forwarded through the S2 analyzer.
 The S2 analyzer also keeps a history of all messages sent between the CEM and RM.

+FastAPI provides OpenAPI documentation for the API endpoints.
+The OpenAPI documentation is available at `http://localhost:8001/docs`.
+Consult this documentation for more information on the available endpoints.

 ### CEM & RM Connections